happytunesai/EZ-SST-Logger-GUI/README.md

 ### Commands and External Control

--   **WebSocket Control:**
+-   **WebSocket Control (e.g., via Stream Deck):**
-    -   Once the WebSocket server is active, external clients can send `TOGGLE_RECORD` to start/stop recording.
+    -   Ensure the WebSocket server is enabled in the GUI (WebSocket Tab) and the application is running.
+    -   To control recording via a Stream Deck, you can use the **"Web Requests"** plugin by Elgato ([Marketplace Link](https://marketplace.elgato.com/product/web-requests-d7d46868-f9c8-4fa5-b775-ab3b9a7c8add)).
+    -   Configure a Stream Deck button with the following settings within the "Web Requests" plugin:
+        -   **Request Type / Method:** `WebSocket Message`
+        -   **Title:** Anything you like (e.g., "Toggle STT Rec")
+        -   **URL:** The WebSocket server address shown in the GUI (Default: `ws://localhost:8765`)
+        -   **Message:** `TOGGLE_RECORD`
+    -   Pressing this button on your Stream Deck will now start or stop the recording in the EZ STT Logger GUI.

 -   **Streamer.bot Integration:**
-    -   Enable sending transcriptions to Streamer.bot under the "Integration (SB)" tab.
+    -   Enable sending transcriptions to Streamer.bot under the "Integration (SB)" tab and configure the correct Streamer.bot WebSocket URL.
-    -   The prefix text will be added to every message sent.
+    -   The application will send transcriptions as JSON messages in the format: `{"source": "stt", "text": "PREFIX + transcribed text"}`.
+    -   Your Streamer.bot instance needs corresponding actions set up to listen for WebSocket client messages and process this JSON payload (e.g., using the `websocketClientReceive` trigger and actions available in extended PNGTuber-GPT versions).

 ---